gesaretto/writing_london/paper_1/voyage_notes.md

 __Questions to be asked other sources__: how close did BJ live to the Fleet that he is describing (i.e.: how much can he be really considered as part of the _we_ used in the poem)?
 Could we consider the publication of the _epigrammes_ as a commercial venture of sorts?

+We certainly hope so.

 >
 > It was the day, what time the powerfull _Moone_
 > Makes the poore _Banck-side_ creature wet it' shoone,

+This image is unclear and mysterious; but it is probably useless to address it now.

 > In it' owne hall; when these (in worthy scorne
 > Of those, that put on moneyes, on returne
 > From _Venice_, _Paris_, or some in-land passage